 A specification describes the interaction between a system and its environment.
 For example, the FIFO buffer specification of Chapter 4 specifies the interaction between the buffer (the system) and an environment consisting of the sender and receiver.
 So far, all the specifications we have written have been complete-system specifications, meaning that they are satisfied by a behavior that represents the correct operation of both the system and its environment.
-When we write such a specification as the composition of an environment specification E and a system specification M, it has the form $E \wedge M$ .
+When we write such a specification as the composition of an environment specification E and a system specification E, it has the form $E \wedge M$.

 An open-system specification is one that can serve as a contract between a user of the system and its implementer.
-A behavior satisfies an open-system specification iff the system acts correctly, even if the environment misbehaves.
 An obvious choice of such a specification is the formula M that describes the correct behavior of the system component by itself.
-However, such a specification would be unimplementable.
+However, such a specification is unimplementable.
+It asserts that the system acts correctly no matter what the environment does.
 A system cannot behave as expected in the face of arbitrary behavior of its environment.
 It would be impossible to build a buffer that satisfies the buffer component's specification regardless of what the sender and receiver did.
 For example, if the sender sends a value before the previous value has been acknowledged, then the buffer could read the value while it is changing, causing unpredictable results.

 A contract between a user and an implementer should require the system to act correctly only if the environment does.
 If M describes correct behavior of the system and E describes correct behavior of the environment, such a specification should require that M be true if E is.
-This suggests that we take as our opensystem specification the formula $E \Rightarrow M$ , which is true if the system behaves correctly or the environment behaves incorrectly.
+This suggests that we take as our opensystem specification the formula $E \Rightarrow M$, which is true if the system behaves correctly or the environment behaves incorrectly.
 However, $E \Rightarrow M$ is too weak a specification for the following reason.
 Consider again the example of a FIFO buffer, where M describes the buffer and E the sender and receiver.
 Suppose now that the buffer sends a new value before the receiver has acknowledged the previous one.
-This could cause the receiver to act incorrectly, possibly modifying

-Open-system specifications are sometimes called rely-guarantee or assume-guarantee specifications. the output channel in some way not allowed by the receiver's specification.
-This situation is described by a behavior in which both E and M are false-a behavior that satisfies the specification $E \Rightarrow M$ .
+This could cause the receiver to act incorrectly, possibly modifying the output channel in some way not allowed by the receiver's specification.
+This situation is described by a behavior in which both E and M are false-a behavior that satisfies the specification $E \Rightarrow M$.
 However, the buffer should not be considered to act correctly in this case, since it was the buffer's error that caused the receiver to act incorrectly.
 Hence, this behavior should not satisfy the buffer's specification.

-An open-system specifications should assert that the system behaves correctly at least as long as the environment does.
-To express this, we introduce a new temporal operator $\xrightarrow{+} >$ , where $E \xrightarrow{+} M$ asserts that M remains true at least one step longer than E does, remaining true forever if E does.
-Somewhat more precisely, $E \xrightarrow{+} M$ asserts that:
+An open-system specification should assert that the system behaves correctly at least as long as the environment does.
+To express this, we introduce a new temporal operator $^{\pm}\triangleright$, where $E ^{\pm}\triangleright M$ asserts that M remains true at least one step longer than E does, remaining true forever if E does.
+Somewhat more precisely, $E ^{\pm}\triangleright M$ asserts that